scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 to the independent dimensions used to index or slice the element, with the remaining dimensions called value dimensions (``vdims``).
-In the case of this image, there is a single value dimension, for the values in the supplied Numpy array, which are then visualized using the default colormap of the ``Image`` elements (the 'hot' color map).
+In the case of this image, there is a single value dimension, for the values in the supplied NumPy array, which are then visualized using the default colormap of the ``Image`` elements (the 'hot' color map).